State

 Partitioning

-Beyond identifiying an instance of a state data type, the ID is also used to automatically partition your states across CPU cores.
+Beyond identifying an instance of a state data type, the ID is also used to automatically partition your states across CPU cores.
 In that way, you can think of an ID like a primary key in a database that is used to shard your data.

 Singletons